j-mint/J-Mint/README.md

 * [NoughtsAndCrosses](https://github.com/J-Mint/NoughtsAndCrosses) (has readme/ demo)
   * A GUI game of Noughts and Crosses.
   * Made using a TicTacToe tutorial with a few changes made.
+  * Led to the ConnectFour game I made.
 * [simpleHypotenuseCalc](https://github.com/J-Mint/simpleHypotenuseCalc) (no readme/demo)
   * User must provide the Opposite and Adjacent side legnths and the program will calculate the hypotenuse of the triangle.
 * [simpleNumberGuessingGame](https://github.com/J-Mint/simpleNumberGuessingGame) (no readme/demo)